 Privacy and Security are Our Top Priority

 In today’s digital age, your privacy and security are paramount.
-Here at GEDmatch, we have taken steps to protect user privacy, and data security, including offering the option to opt-out of law enforcement searches.
+Here at GEDmatch, we have taken steps to protect user privacy, and data security, including offering the option to opt-out of law enforcement comparisons.
 When you upload your data, the information is encoded and the raw file deleted.
 By taking key precautions like this, we protect our users’ most sensitive information.

 When you upload genetic data to GEDmatch, you will be asked to provide a name and an optional alias for each DNA testing kit.

 If you choose to provide an alias, other users will not be able to see the name associated with the kit.

 If you are concerned about privacy, it may be best to use an email address that does not include any identifying information such as your name or initials.